-Navy policy recommends that we add chlorine to your water supply.
-We try to maintain the Navy's recommended concentration of approximately 0.2 ppm throughout the system.
-Note: This system is not fluoridated due to the small number of people it serves.
+In accordance with Navy policy, we add chlorine and fluoride to your water supply.
+These items are added to your drinking water after it is pumped from the ground.
+We try to maintain the Navy's recommended concentration of approximately 0.2 ppm for chlorine and 0.7 ppm for fluoride throughout the distribution system.